awslabs/resource-discovery-for-azure/README.md

 ## Prerequisites
 The script can be executed in both Azure Cloudshell PowerShell and PowerShell Desktop environments.
 We recommend running the script in Azure CloudShell at https://shell.azure.com, as this will ensure you are already authenticated with Azure.

-The following items are will be needed if you run the script locally.
+The following items are will be needed if you run the script locally on your laptop.
 - PowerShell 7 or Azure CloudShell PowerShell
 - Azure CLI
 - Azure CLI Account Extension